Threats to Medicaid – Get Informed!

-MEDICAID IS A LIFELINE FOR PEOPLE WITH DISABILITIES!
+MEDICAID: A LIFELINE FOR PEOPLE WITH DISABILITIES!

 Millions of children and adults with disabilities rely on Medicaid for the support they need to live in their communities and their health care coverage.